kubos/kubos/docs/kubos-linux-overview.md

 ##### /home/usr/bin

 All user-created applications will be loaded into this folder during the `kubos flash` process.
-The directory is included in the system's PATH, so applications can then be called directly from anywhere, without needing to know the full file name.
+The directory is included in the system's PATH, so applications can then be called directly from anywhere, without needing to know the full file path.

 ##### /home/usr/local/bin